Storm sets off frantic rush for supplies across East Coast

 PRAGUE The Czech Republic has an unusual problem this winter with its wild boar meat, a local delicacy.
 The boars are radioactive.

-PHILADELPHIA Good luck buying lanterns, generators, propane, or - if you are really unprepared - rain boots and batteries in areas in the path of Hurricane Sandy as it bears down on the U.S. East Coast.
+PHILADELPHIA Good luck buying lanterns, generators, propane, or - if you're really unprepared - rain boots and batteries in areas in the path of Hurricane Sandy as it bears down on the U.S. East Coast.

-The approach of the gigantic storm, which is expected to come ashore on Monday night set off a weekend scramble for supplies from Virginia to New England, causing long lines at gas stations, bare shelves at hardware and home-supply shops, and a run on bread, bottled water and canned foods.
+The approach of the gigantic storm - expected to come ashore Monday night - set off a scramble this weekend for supplies from Virginia to New England, causing long lines at gas stations, bare shelves at hardware and home-supply shops, and a run on bread, bottled water and canned foods at grocery stores.

+Big population centers including New York, Philadelphia, Washington, Baltimore and Boston were in the hurricane's path.

+Gas pumps along the Berlin Turnpike in Newington, Connecticut, were covered with plastic bags.

 "It's been crazy.
-We're the only one open who still has gas," said Karen Tripodi, a customer service representative at Cumberland Farms, a gas station and market in Newington, Connecticut.
+We're the only one open who still has gas," said Karen Tripodi a customer service representative at Cumberland Farms in Newington.
 "They're coming in for propane, ice, water, milk and cigarettes."

-With big population centers including New York, Philadelphia, Washington, Baltimore and Boston in the storm's path, city and state officials held a stream of news conferences to announce mass transit shutdowns, school closures and tips for riding out the storm.

 Manager Eric Williams said, "It seems to be a very busy day, but controlled."